aResidentofkyoto/PHL-1301-004/The Philosopher-King Plato.md

 ## #Plato's Human soul
 - Reason
 - Spirit
-- appetite x3
+- Appetite

 ## Forms
 They exist through time ([[The Philosopher-King Plato#Explain why Plato needed Forms.]])
-By interacting with things you cant find the forms but what it does is a form.
+By interacting with things you can't find the forms but what it does is a form.
-Before birth you live in the world of forms.
-When moving in to "reality" you lose most of the forms but you still have some left (you can tell when something is beautiful)
+Before birth, you live in the world of forms.
+When moving in to "reality" you lose most of the forms, but you still have some left (you can tell when something is beautiful)

 Even if the physical things that have such forms disappear that form still exists.
-This establises some truth that can be defined
+This establishes some truth that can be defined.
 # Resources
 https://www.slideserve.com/Thomas/archetypes-of-wisdom : Slides of the chapter.
 Slimier to the main points in the book but misses (/ avoids) to mention the democracy to tyrant point.